Oliver-RC/DjangoBookings/README.md

    - Automated unavailable dates for customers once the maximum number of bookings have been hit.
    - email confirmation sent to the customer once the status of the booking has been updated by the restaurant.
  - Create a customer account page which shows the user their account information, is editable and can be deleted.
 Also advises if they are signed up to the newsletter subscriptions.
- - Improve user authentication process by introducting forgotten password reset.
+ - Improve user authentication process by introducing forgotten password reset.
  - Newsletter subscription email content to be built into the database allowing the restaurant admin to draft, post and delete content.
 Once posted the email is sent to the subscribed users.
  - A contact us page for the user to directly get in touch with the restaurant.
 A standard element on most sites.